Duty to accommodate

 If the employer disagrees

-The worker and the employer may contest a CNESST decision.
+The employer may also contest a CNESST decision.